Julieed-971/CIEE_Toulouse_Website_Public/README.md

 **Homepage**

-On the homepage, user can navigate to different pages according to its interests
+On the homepage, user can navigate to different pages according to their interests

 <div align="center">
   <a href="/src/assets/images/homepage.png">